Feast Of St. Anthony

 The History Of San Antonio In Ceuta, Spain

 He attended the school for two years but asked to be transferred to the Monastery of the Holy Cross in Coimbra to avoid being distracted by frequent visits from members of his family.
-While he was there, he immersed himself in monastic life — studying Latin and theology.
+While there, he immersed himself in monastic life — studying Latin and theology.

 Today, he is especially revered as the patron saint for recovering lost items, the poor and oppressed, pregnant women, Brazil, and Portugal.
 Of course, he is also recognized as the patron saint of Ceuta, Spain.